san650/ember-cli-page-object/guides/components.md

 ## Attributes

-Attributes are just Page Object aware wrappers around the low level DOM operations.
-It allows you to configure component's behavior in a declarative fashion.
+Attributes are just Page Object aware wrappers around low level DOM operations.
+They allow you to configure a component's testable behavior in a declarative fashion.

-By default attribute uses a parent component's `scope`:
+By default, attribute uses a parent component's `scope`:

 ```js
 import { create, value } from 'ember-cli-page-object';